nitintutlani/dev-docker-images/nginx-php-fpm/openshift/template.md

-# Instructions to use roopla-webapp template
+# Production deployment for openshift origin

 Login to openshift v3 origin
 ```